Your kidneys are bean-shaped organs that perform many important functions.

-However, when the kidneys are damaged, too much phosphorus consumption can cause a buildup of phosphorus in the blood.
-This can make your bones thin and weak over time and increase the risk of bone breakage or fracture (19).
+However, when the kidneys are damaged, too much phosphorus consumption can cause a buildup of phosphorus in the blood, which can pull calcium from your bones.
+This can make your bones thin and weak over time and increase your risk of bone breakage or fracture (

 Dairy products are also high in protein.
-One cup (8 fluid ounces) of whole milk provides about 8 grams of protein (18).
+One cup (240 mL) of whole milk provides about 8 grams of protein (20).

 It may be important to limit dairy intake to avoid the buildup of protein waste in the blood.

-Summary Dairy products contain high amounts of phosphorus, potassium and protein and should be limited on a renal diet.
+Dairy products contain high amounts of phosphorus, potassium, and protein and should be limited on a renal diet.
 Despite milk’s high calcium content, its phosphorus content may weaken bones in those with kidney disease.

-While oranges and orange juice are arguably most well known for their vitamin C contents, they are also rich sources of potassium.
+While oranges and orange juice are arguably most well known for their vitamin C content, they’re also rich sources of potassium.

 Given their potassium content, oranges and orange juice likely need to be avoided or limited on a renal diet.

-Summary Oranges and orange juice are high in potassium and should be limited on a renal diet.
-Try grapes, apples, cranberries or their juices instead.
+Oranges and orange juice are high in potassium and should be limited on a renal diet.
+Try grapes, apples, cranberries, or their juices instead.

-Processed meats typically contain large amounts of salt, mostly to improve taste and preserve flavor.
+Processed meats typically contain large amounts of salt, mostly to improve their taste and preserve flavor.